Devontae Booker Player Prop Bets for NFL Week 7 | New York vs. Carolina 10/24/2021

 Season Stats

-- Booker has put up 105 rushing yards on 35 carries (17.5 yards per game) with one touchdown this season.
+- Booker has rushed for 105 yards on 35 carries (17.5 yards per game), with one touchdown on the ground this year.

 - Click over to SISportsbook and find the latest player props and odds for Booker's matchup with the Panthers.